alan-turing-institute/grace/README.md

 ```

-For the annotation, use the following lines to load and activate that correct environment:
+The above environment allows GRACE to be run on previously annotated images (saved on .grace format).
+If, however, annotation is needed, use the following lines to load and activate the correct environment, which will install further packages (such as napari):

 ```sh
 # create the playground from environment_annotation.yml